On vehicle routing problems with stochastic demands -- Scenario-optimal recourse policies: Projecting out the scenario variables and a branch-and-cut algorithm

 \subsection{\mytitle{Recovering the higher-dimensional LP relaxation bound with a single projected SRI}}

-Inspired by the theoretical results in Sections~\ref{subsection:aggregated_sri} and~\ref{subsection:comparing_cuts}, we now develop a procedure that uses a single projected SRI to recover the LP relaxation bound of Formulation~\eqref{formulation:sri}, denoted~$z^*$.
+As discussed in the beginning of Section~\ref{section:projection} (and suggested by the theoretical results from the previous section), the LP relaxation bound of Formulation~\eqref{formulation:sri}, here denoted as~$z^*$, can be fairly strong, but solving the formulation to integrality is challenging due to the large number of~$y$-variables.
+In this subsection, we show how to recover~$z^*$ in the~$(x,\theta)$-space using a single projected SRI, thus obtaining strong root-node bounds without having the~$y$-variables in the model.

 The approach consists of first solving the LP relaxation of Formulation~\eqref{formulation:sri}, and then using the optimal dual variables associated with the SRIs and upper bound constraints on the~$y$-variables to construct the desired projected SRI.
 We remark that the ideas here were inspired by recent advances on recovering the Dantzig–Wolfe bound via cutting planes~\citep{chen2024recovering, corner}.